-This Rongai route 8 Day trip begins in Moshi when you arrive on day 1 at Stella Maris Lodge.
+The Rongai route 8 Day trip begins in Moshi when you arrive on day 1 at your lodge.
 The climb begins at the remote, northern side of Kilimanjaro, near the Kenyan border.
 We hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.

 The Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.
 With only six days on the mountain and only 4.5 days before the summit climb, there is little time for altitude acclimatization.
 This route ascends quickly and steady.
 It is recommended for climbers who lack the time to spend more days on the mountain.

-Our trips begin and end at Stella Maris Lodge in Moshi.
+Our trips begin and end at your lodge in Moshi.
 Clients may arrive at any time on day one.
-There is a pre-trip meeting at 6:00 PM.
-Private transfers from Kilimanjaro International Airport (JRO) to Stella Maris Lodge are included in the climb price.
+There is a pre-trip meeting in the evening.
+With prior notice, private transfers from Kilimanjaro International Airport (JRO) to your lodge can be arranged.